dynamoose/dynamoose/docs/api/schema.md

 Schemas are created using `new Schema(attrDefObj, options)`.

 The first argument (`attrDefObj`) is an object containing attribute definitions.
 Keys of this object correspond to attributes in the resulting DynamoDB table.
-The values of these keys define constraints on those attributes (as well as a few handy features...).
+The values of these keys define constraints on those attributes (as well as a few handy features).
 See [Attribute Definitions](#attribute-definitions) for a more thorough description.

 The second argument (`options`) defines options for the table that are beyond the scope of individual attributes.
 See [Schema Options](#schema-options) for more.